 Some testing has been conducted to date

-The firm has the resources to test in the sandbox
+You have the resources to test in the sandbox

-The firm has sufficient safeguards in place to protect consumers and is able to provide appropriate redress if required
+You have sufficient safeguards in place to protect consumers and is able to provide appropriate redress if required

 Unclear objectives for testing and/or plans for testing are underdeveloped